Loans, Grants, Scholarships

 Plan 4:

-• You are a Scottish student who started an undergraduate or postgraduate course in the UK after 1 September 1998
+• You are a Scottish student on an undergraduate or postgraduate course.

-• You are an EU student who started an undergraduate or postgraduate course in Scotland after September 1998
+• You are an EU student on an undergraduate or postgraduate course in Scotland.

 Plan 5: